N (Visited 3,457 times, 1 visits today)

-The apartments have floor-to-ceiling windows, ceiling heights of at least 9 ½ feet, hardwood floors in living areas, in-unit washers and dryers, granite countertops, large walk-in closets and private balconies or terraces.
+The apartments have floor-to-ceiling windows, ceiling heights of at least 9 ½ feet, hardwood floors in living areas, in-unit washers and dryers, and walk-in closets.

 Views.
-Parc Huron’s north – south orientation maximizes the skyline views to the east.
-That said, some of the east-facing units and most of the west and south-facing units have views that are constrained by neighboring buildings.
+Parc Huron’s north – south orientation maximizes the dramatic skyline views to the east.

 Parc Huron has on-site leasing, management and maintenance staff, and 24/7 door staff.
 The building is smoke-free and pet-friendly, subject to limits.

-A 7-Eleven convenience store is a block south of Parc Huron, opposite a popular Caribou Coffee.
+A 7-Eleven convenience store is a block south of Parc Huron, opposite a popular Peet’s Coffee.
 A newer Jewel, possibly the city’s best, is about three-quarters of a mile from Parc Huron.
-Dominick’s and the new Plum Market are about a mile north, and Whole Foods about six-tenths of a mile east.
+The new Plum Market is less than a mile north, and Whole Foods is just over a half-mile east.

-The River North Gallery District has dwindled in the economic downturn, but remains a vibrant art scene.
+The River North Gallery District has dwindled in the economic downturn, but remains a vibrant scene.

 Dining, nightlife.
 River North dining, bar and nightlife options are within a short walk or cab ride of Parc Huron, and coffee shops and sidewalk cafés are a short walk away.